FerretCode/my-dog-likes-cheese/README.md

 ```
 # limitations
-cannot delete keys or values
+cannot nest more than one key deep